publicdevop2019/docs/design-flow/restful-design.md

 - API with tracked change enabled are automatically idempotent
 # Idempotent
 - By default apis are not idempotent
+- User can make an api idempotent by adding changeId in request header
-- GET, DELETE should be designed naturally idempotent
+- GET, DELETE should be designed naturally idempotent, no changeId required
 - POST, PUT and PATCH may or may not be idempotent depends on implementation
-- User can make an api idempotent by adding changeId in request header
 # Rollback a change
 - If an api has change track enabled, then it may support rollback operation
 - DELETE call with changeId will rollback operation recorded